Onelinerhub/onelinerhub/clickhouse/how-to-insert-data-in-custom-format.md

-# How to insert data in custom format
+# Using Template format to insert data in custom format

 ```sql
 echo 'My name is ${col:CSV} and I am ${age:CSV}' > tmp.tpl